 Eric Klein, PhD

-Dr. Klein is very involved in research and scholarship.
-Since arriving at Ashford in 2012, Dr. Klein has presented at numerous regional, national, and international conferences on the topics of assessment, academic program review, learning communities, and other areas related to teaching and learning.
-While at Lehigh, Dr. Klein was the recipient of the Alfred Noble Robinson Award, which is awarded annually to one University staff or faculty member in recognition of outstanding performance in the service of the University and unusual promise of professional achievement.
-Dr. Klein also maintains a strong scholarly interest in the area of alcohol and drug misuse prevention, and authored his first book chapter in 2013 on the diagnosis, etiology, and treatment of substance-related disorders.
+Dr. Klein is also actively involved in several professional organizations, including distinguished service on multiple committees for the American Psychological Association.
+Since arriving at Ashford, he has presented at numerous regional, national, and international conferences on the topics of assessment, academic program review, learning communities, and other areas related to teaching and learning.
+Dr. Klein has also received numerous awards and recognition, including the Alfred Noble Robinson Award at Lehigh in 2010, which is awarded annually to one member of the University in recognition of outstanding performance in the area of service and unusual promise of professional achievement.